ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

     * salt takes as value the empty byte string.

     * IKM is computed as a cofactor Diffie-Hellman shared secret (see Section 5.7.1.2 of {{NIST-800-56A}}), using the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group.
-The Client uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the AS.
+The client uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the AS.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}}.

-       The Client's private key is the one associated with the Client's authentication credential used in the OSCORE group and specified in the 'req_cnf' parameter above.
-The Client may obtain the Diffie-Hellman public key of the AS during its registration process at the AS.
+       The client's private key is the one associated with the client's authentication credential used in the OSCORE group and specified in the 'req_cnf' parameter above.
+The client may obtain the Diffie-Hellman public key of the AS during its registration process at the AS.

     * info takes as value the PoP input.

     * L is equal to 8, i.e., the size of the MAC, in bytes.

-Finally, the Client MUST include one of the two following parameters in the payload of the POST request to the AS.
+Finally, the client MUST include one of the two following parameters in the payload of the POST request to the AS.

-* 'client_cred_verify', defined in {{client_cred_verify}} of this document, specifying the Client's PoP evidence as a signature, which is computed as defined above.
+* 'client_cred_verify', defined in {{client_cred_verify}} of this document, specifying the client's PoP evidence as a signature, which is computed as defined above.
 This parameter MUST be included if and only if the OSCORE group is not a pairwise-only group.

-* 'client_cred_verify_mac', defined in {{client_cred_verify_mac}} of this document, specifying the Client's PoP evidence as a MAC, which is computed as defined above.
+* 'client_cred_verify_mac', defined in {{client_cred_verify_mac}} of this document, specifying the client's PoP evidence as a MAC, which is computed as defined above.
 This parameter MUST be included if and only if the OSCORE group is a pairwise-only group.

 An example of such a request is shown in {{fig-example-C-to-AS-symm}}.